alberti42/Volume-Control/README.md

 Credits
 -------

 This app has been inspired by *Volume for iTunes* by Yogi Patel.
 The icon has been designed by Alexandro Rei.
 The apple remote control has been adapted from iremotepipe by Steven Wittens.
 The utilization of MacOS native HUD is based on code written by Benno Krauss and on reverse engineering of */System/Library/CoreServices/OSDUIHelper.app/Contents/MacOS/OSDUIHelper*.
+Support for
+Doppler Music Player has been provided by Ed Wellbrook.

 Contacts
 --------